SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ssi_slave/readme.md

   static uint16_t ssi_slave_rx_buffer[SSI_SLAVE_BUFFER_SIZE] = { '\0' };
   ```

+- To unregister a user event callback for a specific instance, use the API \ref sl_si91x_ssi_per_instance_unregister_event_callback.
+Alternatively, to unregister callbacks for all instances simultaneously, use the API \ref sl_si91x_ssi_unregister_event_callback.

 ### Pin Configuration

 #### Pin Configuration of the WPK[BRD4002A] Base Board, and with BRD4338A radio board